Japan MSCA app store rules: the distribution opening to watch

 - Reuse your EU stack as a template.
 If you built DMA-compliant alternative billing or marketplace tooling, port the architecture, then adapt the fee modelling and submission specifics to Japan’s cards.

 - Model the fee tiers against your actual ARPU.
-The reduced commission and the Core-Technology-style marketplace fee interact differently for a $2-ARPDAU title than a $0.10 one.
-Run your own break-even before committing to a marketplace.
+The reduced commission and the 5% Core Technology Commission interact differently for a $2-ARPDAU title than a $0.10 one.
+Run your own break-even before committing to a marketplace — the developer guide to Onside’s EU and Japan marketplace works one of those stacks through end to end.

 - Make carrier billing a first-class option.
 In Japan it materially affects conversion.
 Treat docomo / au / SoftBank DCB as core checkout, not an afterthought.